Attracting song birds to our yards can help control pests like mosquitoes, while also adding some enjoyable bird watching to our days.

-The mix is very sticky, so I recommending using a couple of greased, metal spoons to handle the bird seed and put it into the mold.
+The ornament recipe is very sticky, so I recommend using a couple of greased, metal spoons to handle the bird seed and put it into the mold.
 I also recommend greasing your cookie cutter before you get started and a couple times while you’re working.
-Stickiness aside, the project was easy to work with, and I was able to get my kids involved making the ornaments making the mix, filling the cookie cutter, and making the holes.